-5.1 Experiment 1: The ELB crisis in Canada: imported from abroad?
+5 Is the Canadian ELB crisis imported from abroad?

 In the U.S. and European countries, the Great Recession and ZLB episodes were caused by the 2008 financial crisis.
 In contrast, Canada did not experience any significant financial crisis or economic slowdown at the beginning of the Great Recession.
 Nonetheless, Canada also ended up reaching an ELB on nominal interest rates and remained there during the 2009-2010 period.
 To be specific, the Bank of Canada targeted the overnight interest rate at 0.25 percent annually, which at that time was viewed by the Bank to be a lower bound on the nominal interest rate.